haochengxu/taisha_handbook/README.md

 # taisha_handbook
-a chrome extension for taisha ptactice
+a chrome extension for taisha practice